Light-enhanced dipolar interactions between exciton polaritons

-For the case of IX-IX interactions, we expect the potential to feature a dipolar tail at large distances, while still retaining a soft repulsive core at short distances when the excitons overlap [see Fig.~\ref{fig:Tx}(a)].
+For parallel IX-IX interactions, we expect the potential to feature a dipolar tail at large distances while still retaining a soft repulsive core at short distances, where the excitons overlap [see Fig.~\ref{fig:Tx}(a)].
 This leads to

-with strength $D^2 = d^{2}/(2\mu a_{0})$ due to the IX dipole moment~\footnote{For the case of aligned electric dipoles, each with dipole moment $ed$, we have $D^2 = e^{2}d^{2}/\varepsilon$, where $e$ denotes the elementary charge and $\varepsilon$ denotes the dielectric constant of the material.
-Using the definition of the exciton Bohr radius $a_{0} = \varepsilon/(2\mu e^{2})$, thus gives $D^2 = d^{2}/(2\mu a_{0})$.}, where $\mu$ is the electron-hole reduced mass (since we focus on homobilayers, we take electrons and holes to have equal masses, for which $\mu = m_\mathrm{X}/4$).
-Again, we adjust $r_0$ such that the Born approximation matches that for the dipolar scenario~\cite{Byrnes2010}, and we find $r_0=O(a_0)$ when $d\gtrsim a_0$~\cite{supmat}.
+with strength $D^2 = d^{2}/(2\mu a_{0})$ due to the IX dipole moment.
+Here, $a_{0} = \kappa/(2\mu e^{2})$ corresponds to the effective 2D Bohr radius, where $e$ is the elementary charge.
 If we had taken $r_0 \to 0$, i.e., pointlike dipoles as in Ref.~\cite{Christensen2024}, then the Born approximation would diverge and no longer be defined, thus implying an unbounded interaction strength.

-Here, to focus on the effect of dipolar interactions, we have neglected the DX-IX interactions, which are short range and are expected to yield a smaller contribution than the terms we have kept~\cite{Byrnes2014}.
-However, we stress that our method can be easily extended to incorporate DX-IX interactions, and that their inclusion would generally lead to a further enhancement of interactions.
+The use of such effective potentials in polariton scattering is justified as long as the exciton binding energy greatly exceeds other energy scales in the problem~\cite{Bleu2020}, which is well satisfied for MoS$_2$ homobilayers.
+In particular, this means that we can apply effective exciton interaction potentials while neglecting any tunneling- and/or light-induced changes to the exciton wave function~\cite{Khurgin2001,Levinsen2019a}.

-\paragraph{Hybrid exciton scattering.---} To determine the exact scattering properties of hybrid excitons or dipolaritons, we must go beyond the Born approximation and sum the entire Born series.
+\paragraph{Hybrid exciton scattering.---} To determine the full scattering properties of hybrid excitons or dipolaritons, we must go beyond the Born approximation and sum the entire Born series.
 This involves considering an infinite number of scattering processes, which we sum using the Lippmann-Schwinger equation~\cite{Sakurai2020}, appropriately generalized to the case of a light-matter coupled system~\cite{Bleu2020}.
 Similar approaches have previously been applied to investigate non-dipolar polariton-polariton~\cite{Wouters2007,Bleu2020,Li2021c} and polariton-electron~\cite{Li2021a,Li2021b,Kumar2023} interactions.